Has your work been used in a book, magazine or on TV?

 Can you provide examples of where your work has been featured, with proof?

-If you answer yes to all three questions, then you can claim your share of Payback royalties.
-Payback is easy to claim, and it's your right as an artist.
+If you answer yes to all three questions, then you can apply for your share of Payback royalties.
+Please read our Frequently Asked Questions for full eligibility criteria.

 How it works